Gustavo Ferrín

 Gustavo Antonio Ferrín Rodríguez is a Uruguayan football manager.
-He is the current youth football coordinator of Liverpool Montevideo.
+He is the current youth supervisor of Liverpool Montevideo.

 Coaching career

 He qualified the Uruguay U20 national team to the FIFA U-20 World Cup after 8 years.

 In April 2010, he was appointed to manage the Peru national under-20 football team with preparation for 2011 South American Youth Championship.

 In July 2012, he was selected manager for the Angolan national team, leaving the role in October 2013.

 In 2017, Ferrín was the manager of Centro Atlético Fénix.